helium/HIP/0002-DataCredits.md

 When a User considers the Helium Network, they know about their application and likely can estimate how large and frequent their payloads are.
-On the other hand, they are not expected to know of LoRa or LoRaWAN many nuances.
+On the other hand, they are not expected to know of LoRa/LoRaWAN's many nuances.
 We believe the highest priority is to simplify their DC estimations as much as possible in order to lower the barriers of adoption.